basak-tepe/knight/Readme.txt

-# CMPE 300 P3

-Our work is a probabilistic algorithm programming project for CMPE 300 Analysis of Algorithms course.
-It is written in python.
-It provides an implementation of the knight's problem for traversing the chessboard by making use of probability algorithms.
+An implementation of the knight's problem for traversing the chessboard by making use of probability algorithms.

 # Installation and running the project (MacOS X)